learn-co-curriculum/hs-cli-cultural-piece/README.md

 ```bash
 apt-get install cowsay
 ```
-To run it, enter: `cowsay <enter anything you want the cow to say here>`.
-For example: `cowsay moo!`
+To run it, enter: `cowsay "<enter anything you want the cow to say here>"`.
+For example: `cowsay "moo!"`

 ### Get your fortune
 To install on Mac, enter: